-Changing your car’s air filter is quite possibly the easiest repair you can possibly do on your own.
+Changing your car’s air filter is quite possibly the most straightforward repair you can do on your own.
 The air filter is found in a latched rectangular box under the hood.
 Changing your air filter is as simple as finding the box, opening it up, pulling out the dirty filter, and replacing it with a new one.
 This easy maintenance task will help keep your engine running clean and prolong the life of your car.

 - Oil Change

 All cars need periodic oil changes to keep running clean and efficient.
 Most experts recommend changing your oil every 3,000 to 5,000 miles for best results.
 This is a slightly more involved and messy job.
 You’ll have to raise your car on a jack first, and drain the dirty oil into a pan from a valve underneath the car.
 After you do this and replace the valve cap, you’ll need to go under the hood to pour in your fresh oil and replace the oil filter.

 If you notice a squealing when your car is starting, you may be dealing with a damaged or worn-out drive belt.
 Some older model cars use several small drive belts on the engine to power different components, but it is more common in modern cars to use a serpentine belt–one belt that runs through multiple pulleys.
 This should be easy to spot on the front of the engine.
 Check your belt for looseness and damage.
 If it ends up needing replacement, take note of the way your serpentine belt runs around the pulleys–taking a picture may help.